 Firstly, the item needs to be identified as either a medicinal product or a medical device and the easiest way to tell the difference is to look for a CE mark which signifies that the item is a medical device.
 The CE mark can normally be found on the packaging of a device, on the instruction leaflet and on the device itself (where practical).

-If there is no CE mark, then you need to check the product is not listed in Part XVIIIA of the Drug Tariff (the ‘blacklist’).
-If it is not in the blacklist, then it is allowed on an FP10.
+If there is no CE mark, then you need to check the product is not listed in Part XVIIIA of the Drug Tariff (drugs, medicines and other substances that may not be ordered under the NHS).
+If it is not listed in Part XVIIIA, then it is allowed on an FP10.

 If there is a CE mark, then please read our Appliances section.